snap-automation/tiaportal-mcp/docs/error-model.md

 Within `src/TiaMcpServer/Siemens/Portal.cs` methods:

 - Throw lightweight `PortalException` with an appropriate `Code` from locations that detect an error (validation, not-found, invalid state).
-- Add context metadata only in the method’s `catch (PortalException)`:
-  - `pex.Data["softwarePath"] = ...` etc.
-  - Log with structured context.
-  - `throw;` to preserve stack.
+- Use a single `catch (Exception ex)` per method:
+  - If `ex` is `PortalException pex`, attach context keys (`softwarePath`, `blockPath`/`typePath`, `exportPath`), log, and `throw;`.
+  - Otherwise wrap with `PortalException(ExportFailed, "Export failed", inner: ex)`, attach context, log, and throw the wrapped exception.

-This ensures consistent context is present even for early-validation failures without duplicating metadata code at multiple sites.
+This ensures consistent context is present even for early-validation failures without duplicating metadata and avoids multiple catch blocks.

 ## MCP Mapping